iriyagupta/Document-Preprocessing/README.md

 # DocumentPreprocessing

-For the correction of skew
+Preprocessing of images with skew problems